 Households using analog televisions for viewing over-the-air television broadcasts are likely to be most affected by the digital transition.
 Estimates vary over the number of analog TV sets and households affected.
-According to Nielsen Media Research, as of July 6, 2008, about 23.4 million TV households had at least one television not ready for the digital transition.
-Specifically, Nielsen found that 9.3% of TV households (roughly 10.4 million homes) were completely unready for the digital transition, and an additional 11.6% of households (13 million) were partly unready.3 The National Association of Broadcasters (NAB) has estimated that there are 69 million analog television sets that will be potentially impacted by the digital transition, consisting of 19.6 million households (17% of all households) relying exclusively on over-the-air analog television sets (2.27 TV sets per household, equaling about 45 million sets) and an additional 24 million broadcast only sets in cable and satellite households.4 The Consumer Electronics Association (CEA) has estimated that 36.5 million analog televisions (comprising 13.5 million households) will require converter boxes; according to CEA, an additional 30 million analog sets are used for non-broadcast purposes such as playing video games or watching DVDs, and will therefore likely not require converter boxes.5
+According to Nielsen Media Research, as of December 2008, 6.8% of TV households (about 7.5 million) were completely unready for the digital transition, and an additional 10% of households (about 11 million) were partially unready.11 Table 1 shows the percentages of households completely and partially unready for the digital transition from May through December 2008.
+The National Association of Broadcasters (NAB) has estimated that there are 69 million analog television sets that will be potentially impacted by the digital transition, consisting of 19.6 million households (17% of all households, relying exclusively on over-the-air analog television sets (2.27 TV sets per household, equaling about 45 million sets) and an additional 24 million broadcast only sets in cable and satellite households.12 The Consumer Electronics Association (CEA) has estimated that 36.5 million analog televisions (comprising 13.5 million households) will require converter boxes; according to CEA, an additional 30 million analog sets are used for non-broadcast purposes such as playing video games or watching DVDs, and will therefore likely not require converter boxes.13